taincoin/taincoin/mq/Readme.md

 If you want to find out for yourself checkout the `example` folder.
 The `load.go` or `buffered_queue.go` will start a web server that will display performance stats under `http://localhost:9999/stats`.

-## How persistent is it

-As redis is the underlying storage engine you can set your desired persistence somewhere between YOLO and fsync().
-With somewhat sane settings you should see no significant performance decrease.

-## Copyright
-redismq is Copyright © 2014 adjust GmbH.

-It is free software, and may be redistributed under the terms specified in the LICENSE file.